php-aremirvin/php.aremirvin/README.md

-this is my first practical exam. first of all i would like to apologize because, the Github page cannot read an HTML file i hope my attachments will meet your requirements for my examination thank you!
+this is my first practical exam. first of all i would like to apologize because, the Github page cannot read an PHP file i hope my attachments will meet your requirements for my examination thank you!

 <!DOCTYPE html>